freedomofpress/securedrop/docs/journalist_user_manual.md

 ### Move Documents to the Secure Viewing Station

 You will only be able to view the documents the source has sent you on the `Secure Viewing Station`.
 After clicking on an individual source you will see the page below with the messages that source has sent you.
-Click on a document or message name to save it.
+Click on a document or message name to save it, or select a number of documents and save them at once by clicking "Download Selected".

 ![Load external content](/docs/images/manual/document4.png)

-You can also select a number of documents and save them at once by clicking "Download Selected".

 ![Download selected](/docs/images/manual/tbb_Document5.png)

 In order to protect you from malware, the browser only allows you to download documents to a special sandbox folder, located at `/home/amnesia/Tor Browser`.